GingerNinja23/ipop-documentation/Setup-XMPP-(ejabberd)-Server-for-SocialVPN.md

 ### Run socialvpn with new credentials

     python vpn_controller.py svpnuser@ejabberd password <ip-address-of-vm>

-ejabberd limits the number of sessions per user to 10, you can change this with the _max_user_sessions_ parameter in the ejabberd configuration file.

 You can also setup a TURN server in cases where your network firewall does not allow direct connections.
 I recommend this implementation http://turnserver.sourceforge.net/index.php?n=Main.HomePage